JGodwin9000/LLMChatTool/README.md

-LLMChatTool is a WPF implimentation of LlamaSharp for testing various gguf models (or whatever model formats LlamaSharp can handle).
+LLM Chat Tool is a WPF implementation of LlamaSharp for testing various GGUF models (or whatever model formats LlamaSharp can do).

 Documentation for LlamaSharp can be found on their github: https://github.com/SciSharp/LLamaSharp